Huapalcalco: Tulancingo city-state

-Olmec-Xicalanca
+Olmeca-Xicallanca

 The decline of Teotihuacan around 700 CE marked the end of the Middle Classic period in northern Mesoamerica.
 This collapse allowed regional centres to flourish, competing for control of trade routes and natural resources.
 The Late Classic era was characterised by political fragmentation, with no single city achieving hegemony.
 Migrations from Aridoamerica and northern regions displaced established populations southward.
 Among the new arrivals were the Nahua, who would later found Tula and Tenochtitlan, capitals of the Postclassic period.

 At the same time, groups from the south established themselves in central Mexico.
-Among these were the Olmec-Xicalanca, who migrated from the Yucatán Peninsula and founded centres such as Cacaxtla and Xochicalco.

-The Olmec-Xicalanca should not be confused with the Preclassic Olmec civilization.
+Among these were the Olmeca-Xicallanca, who migrated from the Yucatán Peninsula and founded centres such as Cacaxtla and Xochicalco.
+The Olmeca-Xicallanca should not be confused with the Preclassic Olmec civilization.
 They are identified as a distinct cultural group that influenced nearby regions.
 Each city-state is thought to have been governed by two rulers, known as tahualz, who ruled independently of other centres.

 Their writing system is believed to have included at least ten symbols, including pictograms representing the sun, the moon, a tree, a harvest field, and a human figure.
 Their religion was polytheistic, with the sun god considered the most important deity, although worship names differed among their settlements.